amazeeio/docs/step_by_step_guides/get_your_drupal_site_hosted_on_amazeeio.md

 # Get your Drupal Site hosted on amazee.io

+##Preparation
+In order to get your website running on amazee.io you'll need to prepare three essential things:
+- Codebase
+This is all your code including Drupal core, themes, modules.
+Best put this up on your GitHub or
+- Database
+Dump the whole Database in a file (to preserve some space and time to transfer compress the file with gzip)
+- Files
+Everything under `sites/default/files` needs to be ported over to the new environment.

 ##System Setup
 ###Prepare a site on amazee.io
 ###Configure ssh keys for accesssing amazee.io